raymondtay/LLVM-Code-Generation/ch6/README.md

 operation's boilerplate C++ code, or used directly within LLVM to generate the instruction selection tables, and so on.

-Fundamentally, TableGen is a DEL to produce records.
+Fundamentally, TableGen is a DSL to produce records.
 A record is an entity with a name and an arbitrary number of fields, where each field has its own type.

 How these records are used and what output TableGen generates from them depends on the